Where it all started

 With our full-circle, sustainable production in place in Poland, we take our unique farming model to other countries in Eastern Europe.
 In 2011, we integrate the first biogas plant in our Ukrainian division.

 We establish our first farm in Russia in 2013.

 Our sustainable way of farming gains international recognition.
 We are awarded for being a first mover in climate-friendly, carbon neutral production at the Transformational Business Award held by The Financial Times and The World Bank.

 A climate-friendly, sustainable production model is the foundation of everything we do.
 The natural next step is to transfer our ambition all the way to our quality products.
-In 2016, we deliver the first pork products from pigs raised without antibiotics and fed with non-GMO feed.
+In 2016, we deliver the first pork products from pigs raised without antibiotics.

 We continue our vision to work for a better tomorrow by focusing on sustainable agriculture.
 We strive to become sustainable in every part of the Goodvalley organisation as we believe this is the natural way of farming for the future.

 Your search did not return any results

 Don't give up!
 Why not try using fewer characters or another search word?